-- □ Post-construction stormwater management practice(s) and any right-of-way(s) needed to maintain practice(s) have been deeded to the municipality. - □ Executed maintenance agreement is in place with the municipality that will maintain the post-construction stormwater management practice(s). - □ For post-construction stormwater management practices that are privately owned, the deed of record has been modified to include a deed covenant that requires operation and maintenance of the practice(s) in accordance with the operation and maintenance plan. - □ For post-construction stormwater management practices that are owned by a public or private institution (e.g. school, college, university), or government agency or authority, policy and procedures are in place that ensures operation and maintenance of the practice(s) in accordance with the operation and maintenance plan. - 10f.
-Provide the total area of impervious surface (i.e. roof, pavement, concrete, gravel, etc.) constructed within the disturbance area? (acres) - 11.
-Is this project subject to the requirements of a regulated, traditional land use control MS4? \Box yes \Box no (If Yes, complete section VI "MS4 Acceptance" statement - V. Additional Information/Explanation: (Use this section to answer questions 9c. and 10b., if applicable)
+□ Post-construction stormwater management practice(s) and any right-of-way(s) needed to maintain practice(s) have been deeded to the municipality.

+Executed maintenance agreement is in place with the municipality that will maintain the post-construction stormwater management practice(s).

+□ For post-construction stormwater management practices that are privately owned, a mechanism is in place that requires operation and maintenance of the practice(s) in accordance with the operation and maintenance plan, such as a deed covenant in the owner or operator's deed of record.

+□ For post-construction stormwater management practices that are owned by a public or private institution (e.g. school, university or hospital), government agency or authority, or public utility; policy and procedures are in place that ensures operation and maintenance of the practice(s) in accordance with the operation and maintenance plan.

+10f.
+Provide the total area of impervious surface (i.e. roof, pavement, concrete, gravel, etc.) constructed within the disturbance area?

+(acres)

+11. Is this project subject to the requirements of a regulated, traditional land use control MS4? $\hfill\square$ yes $\hfill\square$ no

+(If Yes, complete section VI - "MS4 Acceptance" statement

+V. Additional Information/Explanation: (Use this section to answer questions 9c. and 10b., if applicable)